harshag24/SpotiBot/README.md

 # SpotiBot
- A Bot-type app to assist in controlling spotify
+A voice controlled bot-type app to control Spotify